Superman/Batman: Joe Kelly

-So far, Joe Kelly's work on the series has been exclusive to two Annuals.
-Both released stories have been reinterpretations of stories originally published during the Silver Age.
+Joe Kelly worked on two Superman/Batman annuals, based on stories originally published during the Silver Age.

 In "Stop Me If You've Heard This One..."
 (Annual #1, illustrated by Ed McGuinness, (2006)), Clark Kent and Bruce Wayne both end up on a cruise together along with Lois Lane.
-Along the way, they encounter Deathstroke the Terminator (Slade Wilson), as well as the Crime Syndicate from the Antimatter Universe, which is made up of evil duplicates of the heroes.
+Along the way, they encounter Deathstroke and the Crime Syndicate.
 The members they face are Ultraman (Superman), Owlman (Batman), and Superwoman (Wonder Woman), who is Lois Lane in the Antimatter Universe.
-An alternate, unnamed version of Deathstroke also appears, characterized very similarly to Marvel Comics' Deadpool.
+An alternate, unnamed version of Deathstroke also appears, characterized similarly to Deadpool.
 During the course of the adventure, Superman and Batman discover each other's secret identities and agree to work together, even though they disagree with each other's methods of operating.
-The issue is a reimagining of "The Mightiest Team In the World", the tale from Superman #76 (May–June 1952) in which the two heroes discover each other's secret identities and team up for the first time.
+The issue is a reimagining of "The Mightiest Team In the World" (May 1952), in which the two heroes discover each other's secret identities and team up for the first time.

 In "The Unexamined Life... " (Annual #2 (2008)), Superman loses his powers and takes on the identity of Supernova.
-The issue is a reimagining of "The Has-Been Superman" from World's Finest Comics #178 (September 1968) and "Superman's Perfect Crime" from World's Finest Comics #180 (November 1968).
+The issue is a reimagining of World's Finest Comics #178 (September 1968) and World's Finest Comics #180 (November 1968).
 This story takes place early in the career of the original Robin and depicts his first meeting with Superman.

 Len Wein

-So far, Len Wein's work has been exclusive to the third installment of the Annuals.
+Len Wein's work has been exclusive to the third installment of the Annuals.
 This annual follows the trend set by Joe Kelly's work, reimagining another Silver Age tale.

 In "Compound Fracture" (Annual #3 (2009)), Superman and Batman encounter the Composite Superman, a failed experiment of Professor Ivo with all the powers of the Justice League of America.
 The issue is a reimagining of "The Composite Superman", the tale from World's Finest Comics #142 (June 1964) where Superman, Batman and Robin must battle a new villain with all the powers of the Legion of Super-Heroes.

 Joe Casey

-In "Prelude to the Big Noise" (issue #64), Batman discovers information on Superman's Kryptonian origins that place the two in danger unless Superman is willing to sacrifice himself.
+In "Prelude to the Big Noise" (issue #64), Batman discovers information on Superman's origins that place the two in danger unless Superman is willing to sacrifice himself.